Decoupling and decay of two-point functions in a two-species (T)ASEP: Two-point function

 We again start with independent Bernoulli processes $\mathcal{A} \sim \text{Ber}(\rho_1)$ and \mbox{$\mathcal{S} \sim \text{Ber}(\rho_1+\rho_2)$} on $\Z$, representing arrival and service lines.
 The sites in $\Z$ are interpreted as time indices progressing from right to left.
 We denote the queue length at site $i \in \Z$ by $Q_i$.
 In the totally asymmetric case, its relation to $\mathcal{A}$ and $\mathcal{S}$ is given by \eqref{eq_5.27}.
 For an asymmetry parameter $q > 0$, we additionally consider a family of independent geometric\footnote{We use the geometric distribution with support $\N$ and parameter $1-q$.} random variables $(b(i),i \in \Z)$, where $\Pb(b(i)\leq k )=1-q^k$.
 The queue length is defined recursively by

 This can be interpreted as follows: suppose $Q_{i+1}=k$.
 If there is an arrival but no service at site $i$, the queue length increases by $1$.
 If both an arrival and a service occur, then there is a departure, so the queue length remains unchanged.
 Crucially, if there is a service but no arrival, then each customer in the queue rejects the service independently with probability $q$.
 Consequently, in this case, the service results in a departure with probability $1-q^k$ and remains unused with probability $q^k$.
-The departure process $\mathcal{D}$ satisfies
+See also Figure~\ref{figure_queueing_representation_ASEP}.